Recyclable recycling bags introduced in 2019

 Homes outside the city centre

 If you live outside the city centre and your address is unsuitable for a wheelie bin, you will receive a yearly delivery of 52 recycling bags.
 These start arriving on your doorstep from early April each year.
-If you believe you have been missed in the delivery, please get in touch with our Contact Centre before the cut-off date at the end of July each year.
+If you believe you have been missed in the delivery, please get in touch with our Contact Centre before the cut-off date at the end of July each year (NB: the deadline has been extended to end of August in 2020 to allow for impacts of COVID-19).

 If you run out and need more recycling bags you can buy them from: